ThomasTruyts/Flight-prediction/README.md

 ## Conclusion

 This project demonstrates the application of machine learning techniques in predicting flight prices.
 By scraping flight data, performing feature engineering,

+### Learnings
+- Plan when to scrape data to balance the dataset